 Set up instructions

-• Plug in your travel router: Most, like this TP-Link router, will need to be plugged in to operate, usually via USB.
+• Plug in your travel router: Most will need to be plugged in to operate, usually via USB.

 • Connect to the travel router: On your cell phone/tablet/laptop, pull up available wireless networks.
 Select the name of the router network, which can usually be found listed on the back of the travel router itself.
 You’ll likely be asked to enter a password, which should be provided with the router instructions.
 You’ll be able to change the router network and password at a later point.